digitalrebar/provision-content/README.rst

 .. image:: images/drp-content.png

-This repository contains the Community Content for used with Digital Rebar Provision (DRP).
+This repository contains the Community Content for use with Digital Rebar Provision (DRP).
 Please see http://rebar.digital for more infomation on DRP.
 DRP is a project that is sponsored and maintained by RackN (https://rackn.com/).